8_The Scene Graph

 and world_position

-properties both use a numpy.ndarray
+properties both use a Numpy array method called item()

 .